 Some of the most common criminal defense strategies for 911 prank calls include:

 - Mistaken identity: Denying that it was you who made the 911 call.
-A prosecutor will have to prove beyond reasonable doubt that you were the one who made the prank call in order to secure a conviction.
+A prosecutor will have to prove beyond reasonable doubt that you were the one who made the prank call to secure a conviction.

 - Good faith: If your attorney can prove that you made the phone call under the belief that an actual emergency existed, then the court will have to drop your charges.